Dinko99/Weight-Converter-Javascript/README.md

 # Weight-Converter-Javascript
-Converting weight from pounds to kilograms
+Converting weight from pounds to kilograms, grams and ounces.